AllanLitLam/fake-news-vs-hard-content/README.md

 ## Project Overview

-This project investigates whether fake news strategically leans into soft, sensational topics—contrary to the common assumption that it is mostly political.
-Using quantitative text analysis in R, I compare fake news and factual news content to identify word patterns, topic clusters, and framing differences.
+This project investigates whether fake news strategically leans into soft sensational topics, which is contrary to the common assumption that it is mostly political.
+Using quantitative text analysis in R, I compared fake news and factual news content to identify word patterns, topic clusters, and framing differences.

 ### Research Questions